 LISINOPRIL (lyse IN oh pril) treats high blood pressure and heart failure.
 It may also be used to prevent further damage after a heart attack.
 It works by relaxing blood vessels, which decreases the amount of work the heart has to do.
 It belongs to a group of medications called ACE inhibitors.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 They need to know if you have any of these conditions:

-Talk to your pediatrician regarding the use of this medicine in children.
-Special care may be needed.
-While this drug may be prescribed for children as young as 6 years of age for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While it may be prescribed for children as young as 6 for selected conditions, precautions do apply.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.